Pavel4e5/zapret2/docs/manual.en.md

 Many DPIs expect a standard response to a SYN in the form of a SYN,ACK.
 In reality, the response to the SYN becomes another SYN, and then the client sends a SYN,ACK to the server.
 Consequently, the DPI loses track of which side is the client and which is the server, causing the inspection algorithm to fail.
 The attack may work even if the client does nothing to bypass blocking.
 It can be used in conjunction with client-side techniques for targeted TCP bypassing.

-# zapret-auto.lua Automation and Orchestration Library
+# zapret-auto.lua automation and orchestration Library

 The standard order of instance application is linear—from left to right, taking into account [intra-profile filters](#внутрипрофильные-фильтры) and [instance cutoff](#instance_cutoff). nfqws2 provides no other options by default.